-I was working in a nursery when a mum came up to me and gave me a slice of her son's birthday cake.
-Me, being a faithful lover of cakes and biscuits took it upon myself to wolf it down.
+I was working in a nursery when a mum came up to me and offered me a slice of her son's birthday cake in the playground.
+Me, being a faithful lover of cakes and biscuits ate it all up there and then in front of all the preschoolers.
 And let me tell you, it was the yummiest cake ever!
-Yes, more scrumptious than my banana and raisin cake.
+Yes, more scrumptious than my popular homemade banana and raisin cake.

 Beaming with delight, Mrs Wowwzers-This-Is-So-Tasty informed me that the cake contained absolutely no butter or margarine, and no milk.

 I didn't even know such a feat was possible!
-I was brought up in the U.K on the solid belief that all cakes had to contain butter or margarine.
-My recipe books were full of evidence.
+I was brought up in the U.K with the solid belief that all cakes had to contain butter or margarine.
+My old recipe books were full of evidence.

 So, come on, tell us - what was the magic ingredient that replaced the butter?